flaneurette/Verify-USB-Stick/README.md

 Place the `generate_hashes.bat` file on a USB stick and double click it to create hashes for all files.

+## Recursive

 Use the `recursive.bat` to scan all folders instead of the root.

 ## Verify

-Lateron, you can verify the files again in powershell:
+Later on, you can verify the files again in powershell per file:

 ```powershell
 Get-FileHash file.bin -Algorithm SHA256
 ```

-## Recursive
+## Recursive verify

-If you used `recursive.bat` run `check-recursive.bat`
+If you used `recursive.bat` run `check-recursive.bat to verify